Mandarin Oriental, Jakarta: History

 In April 1974, Mandarin International Hotels Limited, a subsidiary of Jardine Matheson that managed The Mandarin Hong Kong hotel, announced that it intended to open a branch in Indonesia at a press conference held at Hotel Borobudur.
 The hotel was funded by PT Jaya Mandarin Agung, a joint venture between Jardine Matheson and its subsidiary, Hongkong Land, together with Jaya Bali Agung.

 Construction of the hotel began in January 1976 and was completed within three years.
 The cost of building the hotel amounted to Rp25 billion.
 The Mandarin Jakarta welcomed its first guests in September 1978, before being officially inaugurated on 23 September 1979 at a ceremony attended by Nelly Adam Malik.
-In 1987, following The Mandarin Hong Kong’s acquisition of The Oriental Bangkok, all hotels under the “The Mandarin” brand were renamed to the Mandarin Oriental Hotel Group.
+In 1987, following The Mandarin Hong Kong’s acquisition of The Oriental Bangkok, all hotels under “The Mandarin” brand were renamed to the Mandarin Oriental Hotel Group.
 The Mandarin Jakarta was subsequently renamed Mandarin Oriental, Jakarta.

 Mandarin Oriental, Jakarta was closed on 23 December 2007 for renovation purposes.
 The renovation, which involved an interior refurbishment, was overseen by an architectural team from Lim, Teo, and Wilkes.
 The renovation was completed in September 2009, and the hotel reopened on 8 October 2009.

 On 5 July 2023, Astra International acquired Mandarin Oriental, Jakarta in a transaction worth Rp1.28 trillion.
 There was no change regarding Jardine Matheson’s ownership of the hotel, since it holds a majority stake in Astra International.